This post may contain affiliate links. Please read our disclosure policy.

 Slow Cooker Tuna Noodle Casserole in black crock pot with serving spoon and stack of white bowls on wood table.

-According to my calculations, each generous 1-cup serving has 300 calories.
+According to my calculations, each generous 1-cup serving has 300 calories and 5 WW Points.

 To see your WW Points for this recipe, track it in the WW App!